Kibru7/FUTURE_CS_03/README.md

-Project title: API Security Risk Analysis (Nationalize.io)
+Project title: API Security Risk Analysis (Modern SaaS Skill)

 Project Overview
 This repository contains a security risk analysis of the public API Nationalize.io (https://api.nationalize.io).
 Testing was performed using Postman and Browser DevTools to observe security-relevant behaviors such as CORS configuration, rate limiting, caching, and input handling.